1. Objective

 b) comprising supervised study and research of which at least two thirds will be devoted to research.

 4.77.
-The expected course duration for a master degree (research) is between 1 and 2 years (12 to 24 months) equivalent full time (EFT).
+The expected course duration for a master degree (research) is 1.5 years (18 months) equivalent full time (EFT).

 4.79.
 Materials for assessment may comprise a thesis or its creative equivalent, a combination of coursework and thesis, or thesis with creative works.

-4.79A.
-The course completion requirements for a master degree (research) is set in the the Graduate Research Training Policy (MPF1321) and the course handbook entry.
+a) The course completion requirements for a master degree (research) is set in the Graduate Research Training Policy (MPF1321) and the course handbook entry.

 4.80.
 Coursework subjects in a master degree (research) must be at master level.